Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 ## Features

-- Register users with a email, username and password that is hashed.
+- Registeration -  Users with a email, username and password that is hashed.
 - Allows Logins and Logout
 - Uses Sessions.
-- Sets log in details to local storage and deletes when logged out.
-- Includes an option to filter products on home page.
+- Stores/Deletes Session details in Local Storage.
-- Has pagination on home page and log in page.
+- Filter Products - On home page.
+- Product Pagination - Home page, Backend account page.
-- Account page includes a regular view, list view and grid view
+- Account Page - Regular view, list view and grid view
+- Flash Messages - For adding, editing, deleting and other message warnings

 ## Registration